camunda/camunda-docs/versioned_docs/version-8.5/self-managed/concepts/multi-region/dual-region.md

     - Tasklist **8.5+**
     - Zeebe **8.5+**
     - Zeebe Gateway **8.5+**
-- For Helm chart installation method, two Kubernetes clusters are required
+- For the Helm chart installation method, two Kubernetes clusters are required
   - OpenShift is not supported
 - Network
-  - The regions (e.g. two Kubernetes clusters) need to be able to connect to each other (for example, via VPC peering)
+  - The regions (for example, two Kubernetes clusters) need to be able to connect to each other (for example, via VPC peering)
     - See an [example implementation](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md) of two VPC peered Kubernetes clusters based on AWS EKS.
   - Maximum network round trip time (**RTT**) between the regions should not exceed **100 ms**
   - Open ports between the two regions: